Interview with Andrea McKenzie Raine

 Tell us about your background.
 Who you are, where you are from?

-I was born in Smithers, BC and grew up in Victoria, BC where I still reside with my husband and two young sons.
-I have always had a writer’s heart, wanting to see everything in a different way, navigate my way through the means of intuition, and record the world around me.
+I was born in Smithers, BC, and grew up in Victoria, BC, where I still reside with my husband and two young sons.
+I have always had a writer’s heart, wanting to see everything differently, navigate my way through the means of intuition, and record the world around me.

-Turnstiles explores themes of homelessness, and other social problems such as prostitution and misogyny.
-These characters are lost, in the sense that they are trying to find where they need to be.
-They exist on the margins of society, and struggling with inner demons.
-I hope the reader can find a small part of themselves in each of these characters, or at least sympathize with their desire to change.
+Turnstiles explores themes of homelessness and other social problems such as prostitution and misogyny.
+These characters are lost in the sense that they are trying to find where they need to be.
+They exist on the margins of society and struggle with inner demons.
+I hope the reader can find a small part of themselves in each of these characters or sympathize with their desire to change.
 There is a message that we can’t always look at people who are ‘down and out’ and dismiss them; we all carry a light, and human beings are capable of changing direction and expanding beyond their present circumstances.
 Sometimes, it just takes a little courage to open up our wings, let someone in, and change our perceptions.

-I believe my book explores old themes (what book doesn’t?), but with a unique twist and deeper underlying tones that touch on social commentary, gender politics, and the individual struggle between the need to be self-serving, artistic, adventurous and still manage to contribute to the larger whole and rise to the expectations of living in a productive society.
+I believe my book explores old themes (what book doesn’t?), but with a unique twist and deeper underlying tones that touch on social commentary, gender politics, and the individual struggle between the need to be self-serving, artistic, adventurous, and still manage to contribute to the larger whole and rise to the expectations of living in a productive society.
 With that said, I have not read any books that influenced my book or draw parallel themes.
-I have been told by a few, separate sources that Turnstiles resembles A Tale of Two Cities by Dickens.
-I regret, I have yet to read that book.
+A few separate sources have told me that Turnstiles resembles A Tale of Two Cities by Dickens.
+I regret I have yet to read that book.
 There are many books I have yet to read, and I can only hope I will have enough years to read them all.

 Tell us about your latest work and what inspired you.

 I am currently working on a prequel novella to Turnstiles, which is titled A Crowded Heart.
 There is an important character who is deceased from the beginning of Turnstiles, and I believe he deserves his story to be told, as well.
-He was also faced with obstacles and was forced to make tough choices, which later affected the lives of the other main characters.
+He was also faced with obstacles and was forced to make tough choices, which later affected the other main characters’ lives.